alfredbaudisch/ecto_instashard/README.md

 - [ ] Example project
 - [ ] Helper functions documentation
 - [ ] Helper functions in a separate macro
+- [ ] Support DDL in a single file instead of multiple files

 ## License